biletnam/rails-theater/README.md

 Auditorium model are created for each auditorium and have a maximum seating capacity.

 Movie is a model that is used to identify which movie has played at theater.
-Movies can be played in multiple auditoriums at the same theater so there is a join table called showings.
+Movies can be played in multiple auditoria at the same theater so there is a join table called showings.

 Showings is a showing of a movie in a specific auditorium and at a specific time.
 Available seats is a virtual attribute calculated by checking the maximum seating capacity of the auditorium it is in and subtracting the amount of sales that have been made for that showing.

 Sales are used to see available seating and for sales data that management might want to see.

-Admins are people who would be maintaining the site and adjusting relations between showings, movies, and auditoriums.
+Admins are people who would be maintaining the site and adjusting relations between showings, movies, and auditoria.

 ## Security
 Admin logins need a protected password.
 I chose to use ActiveModel's has_secure_password because it is built into rails and there will probably be not many additional admin accounts to be created.